huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 AngularJS was originally created back in 2009.
 It was built initially with the hope of helping web designers sprinkle a little magic into their html.
 What happened instead was the revolution of the single page application.
 While AngularJS is still very powerful it has it warts, after all it was built with design first in mind.
-Given new frameworks like Flux with React coming out with speed and developer savvy in mind, AngularJS needed a revamp.
+Given new frameworks like Flux with React coming out, with speed and developer savvy in mind, AngularJS needed a revamp.

 Now that the revamp of AngularJS is here, in the form of Angular 2 beta and production ready.
 After all it is Google and everything in production is beta.
-I think it is time to investigate the Keys to the Kingdom that is Angular 2.
+I think it is time to investigate the Keys to the Kingdom of Angular 2.

 While following along the process of Angular 2's creation, I don't see any easy way to upgrade your apps from Angular 1 to 2.
 There are helpful methods and procedures you can follow, but in the end you will be updating the majority of your code base.
-From what I have seen it is worth it in every way, whether for a code readability perspective or for technical reasons.
+From what I have seen it is worth it in every way, whether from a code readability perspective or due to technical reasons.

 In this blog post I am going to start you on your way to picking up Angular 2 based on what you know from Angular 1.
 The true power of Angular 1 was in something called a Directive, and this is where I will start.
-I will be explaining the Angular 1 approach in the case as I go along in the case you are new to Angular 1 as well.
+I will be explaining the Angular 1 approach as I go along in the case you are new to Angular 1 as well.

 I will be using Typescript for Angular 2 throughout this post as I want to show Angular 2 in all its glory.
 As we walk through the differences in how to create a Directive between Angular 1 and 2 we will be building Task and Subtask directives.
 If you wish to